‘Our Local Special Educational Needs & Disabilities (SEND) Offer’

 Ladybirds is a single storey building, with a ramp to access the building and with all learning areas being available to all.

 The Ladybird team and our children are the only occupants who use the building.

-We have three child-friendly toilets and a disabled toilet as well as separate nappy-changing facilities.
+We have five child-friendly toilets and a disabled toilet as well as nappy changing facilities.

 All our staff are Paediatric First Aid and EPI Pen trained.

 Risk assessments are carried out for individual children with additional needs by our SENDCO with regards to activities and outings where relevant and necessary.

 We comply with the Disability Discrimination Act (2010) in making reasonable adjustments for children with SEND.

 What other agencies can provide support to children with SEND?